PQClean/PQClean/CONTRIBUTING.md

 You will need Docker on your computer.

-To run the ARM and powerpc containers you will need to run the following:
+To run the ARM and powerpc containers you will need to run the following from a Linux computer:

 ```sh
 docker pull multiarch/qemu-user-static:register